mlaursen/react-md/docs/README.md

 "database" so that functions, mixins, selectors, and variables can be found in the main search.

 ### sassdoc:site
-This will create the https://react-md.mlaursen.com/sassdoc page with the default settings for sassdoc.
+This will create the https://react-md.mlaursen.com/sassdoc page with the default settings for SassDoc.
 This is mostly used as a fallback for things that are not directly documentable within the main website.

 ### air-quality